-Charlotte, NC – With Honor Action fights polarization in Congress in part by working alongside the cross-partisan For Country Caucus (FCC) of veterans in the U.S. House and initiating, advancing, and passing into law bipartisan laws that matter for our nation and world.
-2021 was an especially productive year.
-With Honor Action supported or helped pass into law the following 23 pieces of bipartisan legislation:
+Charlotte, NC – With Honor Action fights polarization in Congress in part by working alongside the veteran, cross-partisan For Country Caucus (FCC) in the U.S. House and initiating, advancing, and passing into law bipartisan efforts that matter for our nation and world.
+2021 was an especially productive year as With Honor Action supported and helped pass into law the following 23 pieces of bipartisan legislation:

 Advancing Voluntary National Service:

 Advancing voluntary national service and additional civic education has wide bipartisan support, as With Honor Action’s past research and polling nationally has demonstrated.
 With Honor Action teamed up with Voices for National Service and other allies, initiated public service announcements including ads for Senators Roger Wicker and Roy Blunt in the spring of 2020, and helped pass into law the first major expansion of AmeriCorps in generations.
 The legislation appropriated $1 billion dollars for AmeriCorps, enabling it to increase its cost of living stipends for young Americans serving in diverse communities, and expand its COVID relief efforts including outreach to hungry families and support for struggling public schools.

 Honoring Our Commitments to Wartime Allies: